The Death of Bedside Nursing (and why it should matter to everyone…)

 Do you see a problem here?

 This is an issue not because nurses are aging out, not because of “nursing shortages” but because of the hospital environment.
 Nurses are overworked, understaffed.
-Units with a high census and acuity take a toll on even the most experienced of nurses.
+Units with a high census and acuity take a toll on even the most experienced nurses.
 Patients are heavier both literally (in weight) and with more comorbidities.
-We have modalities to keep the most critically ill patients alive for inordinate amounts of time and these are only small parts of the cause of the bigger problem.
+We have modalities to keep the most critically ill patients alive for inordinate amounts of time, and these are only small parts of the cause of the bigger problem.

-Money is the driver for much of the issue and we are doing more, quicker, with less support than ever before.
-We are required to work long shifts without breaks, hold our bladders, skip lunches and keep going.
-We are required to work weekends, holidays, nights, long stretches of 12 hour shifts that become 14 hour shifts.
-We get berated, verbally and physically assaulted, accused of withholding pain medication, letting food get cold.
+Money is the driver for much of the issue, and we are doing more, quicker, with less support than ever before.
+We are required to work long shifts without breaks, hold our bladders, skip lunches, and keep going.
+We are required to work weekends, holidays, nights, long stretches of 12-hour shifts that become 14-hour shifts.
+We get berated, verbally, and physically assaulted, accused of withholding pain medication, letting food get cold.
 We are literally breaking our backs- some estimate the average nurse lifts 1.8 tons per shift.
 Why would you stay at the bedside?

 So people leave.
-They go to a clinic, become visiting nurses, go back to school, pull back their hours or just stop working.
+They go to a clinic, become visiting nurses, go back to school, pull back their hours, or stop working.
 Who would blame them?
 Advanced education means a bigger paycheck and better hours.
 No double knee replacements at 60 or slipped disks at 35.
 Why would you stay?

-Layman’s terms, patient mortality and outcomes have a lot to do with how long your nurse has been doing his or her job.
+Layman’s terms, patient mortality, and outcomes have a lot to do with how long your nurse has been doing his or her job.

 Nursing is a lot more than bedpans and med passes, there is a lot more that goes into the minute-to-minute decisions that aren’t taught in a classroom or on orientation.
-In teaching hospitals this is even more important.
+In teaching hospitals, this is even more important.
 Residents coming onto the floor are fresh out of med school and honestly depend on experienced nurses to be their double-check at times, nursing being the last line of protection to the patients.
 If the nurses are new and the prescribers are new, it can spell disaster for people in the beds.
-You’ve all seen the Scrubs meme where the nurse speaks to the more experienced physician saying “Doug wanted me to give this patient five hundred thousand milligrams of morphine.
+You’ve all seen the Scrubs meme where the nurse speaks to the more experienced physician saying, “Doug wanted me to give this patient five hundred thousand milligrams of morphine.
 I thought I’d check with you before I kill a man.”
-This is funny because its true.
-Mistakes happen, you want the person giving you or your husband or wife or child to recognise the error before giving the medication.
+This is funny because it’s true.
+Mistakes happen, you want the person giving you or your husband or wife or child to recognize the error before giving the medication.

-Retention is key, I want to stay at the bedside and I know many that do.
+Retention is key, I want to stay at the bedside, and I know many that do.
 The face of the bedside doesn’t need to keep changing.
 Management and hospital administrations need to play a more active role.
 Hospital administrators need to address this hemorrhaging of experienced staff, through better ratios, staffing, schedules for better work-life balance, and retention projects.
-Spend the money allocated for hiring bonuses on your experienced staff and you won’t need to keep hiring.
-It will be more cost effective and more importantly, patient outcomes depend on it.
+Spend the money allocated for hiring bonuses on your experienced staff, and you won’t need to keep hiring.
+It will be more cost-effective, and more importantly, patient outcomes depend on it.